 Tracking Academic Progress-Probation and Cancellation of Financial Aid

 Successful completion requires that a passing grade is received for a course.
 First-year students are expected to successfully complete 67 percent of the courses attempted.
-After the first nine units have been attempted, students are expected to successfully complete 75 percent of the courses attempted.
-Students who fail to meet this standard will no longer be eligible to receive any forms of financial aid and will have a financial aid eligibility status of “cancelled”.
-Please read the section labeled “Appealing Cancellation of Financial Aid” to determine what is required to regain financial aid eligibility.
+After the first year has been attempted, students are expected to successfully complete 75 percent of the courses attempted.
+Students who fail to meet this standard will no longer be eligible to receive any forms of scholarships and financial aid and will have a financial aid eligibility status of “cancelled”.
+Please read the section labeled “Appealing Cancellation of Financial Aid” to determine what is required to regain scholarship and financial aid eligibility.

 The following table illustrates a sample of the percentage of successful course completions to attempted.
-Please contact the Financial Office if you have any concerns about your ratio.
+Please contact the Financial Office if you have any concerns about your pace.

 |NOTE: Because Kalamazoo College students primarily attend at full-time status, the standards within this policy are established for full-time enrollment.
 All standards will, however, function properly in the occasional term in which a student is not enrolled for three courses.|